haacked/haacked.com/_posts/2019/2019-07-29-query-filter-by-interface.markdown

 }
 ```

-Hmm, seems awful repetitive.
+Yuck!
+That's starting to get repetitive.
 And if you add a new entity, you have to remember to add a query filter for that entity.

 ## Will Interfaces Save Us?

-Since you're a professional developer, you see this problem and you think, "I know, I'll solve it with an interface!"
+But you, you are a smart developer.
+You see this problem and you think, "I know, I'll solve it with an interface!"

 ```csharp
 public interface ISoftDeletable